hsauers5/JavaGPS/SIDEBAR.ftl.md

 ## Related resources

 There's more to building RESTful web services than what is covered here.
-You can continue to explore Spring and REST with the following resources.
+You can continue your exploration of Spring and REST with the following resources.

 ### Getting Started guides